codemagic-ci-cd/codemagic-docs/content/yaml-publishing/tester-groups.md

 Each invited tester will receive an email to confirm their consent to receive build emails with app artifacts.
 Only confirmed testers will receieve emails with app artifacts.

-In th UI, testers will have one of the following statuses:
+In the UI, testers will have one of the following statuses:

 * **"Active"** -- tester is eligible to receieve emails on successful app builds.
 * **"Pending"** -- tester has not confirmed the invitation and will not receive any further emails until they confirm.